NOTIF-API/scp-600v/README.md

       duration: 10
       # The broadcast type
       type: Normal
-      # Indicates whether the broadcast should be shown
+      # Indicates whether the broadcast should be shown or not
       show: true
     display_custom_item_messages: true
     scale: